cnnrbrn/noob-nerds-content/javascript/objects/intro.md

 ```

 ######
-Create an empty object and assign it to a variable called `emptyObject`.
+Create an empty object using curly braces and assign it to a variable called `emptyObject`.

 ~~javascript objects emptyObject~~